Seventh Bohigian Lecture September 13, 2017

 Eye Diseases of Famous Artists

 James G. Ravin, M.D., well known for his life-long interest in art, gave the Third Bohigian Lecture at Washington University in Saint Louis on October 9, 2013.
 His subject was "Eye Diseases of Famous Artists."

 Dr. Fishman is now retired after many years of ophthalmology practice in Washington, D.C., and teaching neuro-ophthalmology at the Washington Hospital Center.
 He has had a long-time interest in the history of medicine, has been a Visiting Scholar at the Institute for the History of Medicine of Johns Hopkins University, and is a founding member and past president of the Cogan Ophthalmic History Society.
 He has published over 20 articles on the history of ophthalmology and is currently Consultant to the Museum of Ophthalmology of the American Academy of Ophthalmology.

 The Strange Life of the Brilliant Oculist Who Blinded Handel and Bach

-The Bohigian Annual Lectureship in the History of Ophthalmology and the Visual Sciences was established through the generosity of George and Chris Bohigian.
+The Bohigian Annual Lectureship in the History of Ophthalmology and the Visual Sciences was established through the generosity of George and Chris Bohigian in 2011.